eth-educators/eth-docker-docs/website/docs/Usage/Hardware.md

 [Joe's hardware roundup](https://github.com/jclapis/rocketpool.github.io/blob/main/src/guides/local/hardware.md) has additional build ideas.

-On SSD size, 2TB is conservative and assumes you are running an execution client as well, which currently takes about 500-700 GiB initially depending on client chosen and keeps growing.
-The consensus client db is expected to be far smaller, though exact figures won't be seen until the merge with Ethereum PoW is complete.

-You'll want decent write endurance.
-Samsung EVO 970 Plus, WD Red SN700 and SK Hynix Gold P31 are good NVMe choices as of early 2022, and Samsung 870 EVO, WD Blue 3D NAND or Crucial MX500 are good SATA 2.5" choices.
-You get better sync and prune performance with "mainstream" SSDs, that is, SSDs that are neither DRAMless nor use QLC Flash.
+For the SSD, you'll want decent write endurance and good IOPS.
+You get better sync and prune performance with ["mainstream" SSDs](https://gist.github.com/yorickdowne/f3a3e79a573bf35767cd002cc977b038), that is, SSDs that are neither DRAMless nor use QLC Flash.

 Intel SSDs are also well-liked: Their data center SSDs are quite reliable, if a bit pricey.